Updated: Feb 7

 This is Manuel Luis.
-I love the old-timers wherever I travel because they have seen it all.
+I love talking with the old-timers because they have seen it all.

 Cooper and I were coming down the hill from the waterfall and I stopped in my tracks.
 I recognized the horse stable, although when I was here last it was made of logs and thatching and sat buried deep in the forest.
 Back then there was no paved road up the hill, or eco lodge, or visitor center with an $18 entrance fee to the waterfall.
 The cost was paid by braving the 6 hours up the crude road in a rattling camioneta from the nearest pueblo, followed by a damp and smoldering hike along the river until you finally get to the stable.
 From there you rode horseback up out of the canopy to view the volcano, if you’re lucky.
 If there’s no clouds.
 You had to really, really want to see it back then.

 Now the road is beautifully paved up to a proper town with a school, amenities, resorts, massage and cappuccino.

 But Manuel remembers it the same way I do: remote, quiet and full of birds and butterflies.
 When I asked if I remember it correctly, if this is indeed the same stable that used to be buried deep off the road?